tensorflow/minigo/minigui/README.md

 ### Vs mode

-A mode that plays two models or engines against each other and displays the variations that each player is considering in real time.
+A mode that plays two models or engines against each other and displays the variations that each engine is considering in real time.

 ### Demo mode